-- Partners announced an integration of techniques developed by the high-performance computing community and the compiler for embedded systems community.
-They predicted having at least one tool flow demonstrating the advantages of combining these approaches and having examples demonstrating the power of the integrated techniques for MPSoCs.
-According to the "description of the work", compilation techniques will be made available to the MPSoCs community.
-Along these lines, a common workshop and a meeting were held and plans for a cooperation conceived.
-The actual integration will require more time. - The partners promised integrating at least one timing analysis tool with an experimental compiler, to design optimizations within this compiler considering multiple objectives (including worst-case execution times) and to generate a detailed set of results demonstrating the advantages and limitations of such an integration.
+- The partners promised organizing at least one open, internationally visible workshop on software generation, compilers and timing analysis per year.
+This promise was kept: the SCOPES workshop was held in April 2009.
+In addition, the WCET Workshop was held in July 2009.
+Cluster members also organized the second workshop on mapping applications to MPSoCs, the WESE workshop on embedded system education, the WSS workshop on software synthesis, and a workshop on predictability.
+So, in total, five instead of one workshop were organized. - The partners promised integrating at least one timing analysis tool with an experimental compiler, to design optimizations within this compiler considering multiple objectives (including worst-case execution times) and to generate a detailed set of results demonstrating the advantages and limitations of such an integration.
 This promise was kept: the integration of aiT and WCC has been completed.
 The results are being demonstrated in an increasing list of papers (see references).
 Tradeoffs between multiple objectives have not yet been studied.